 DYHA will provide each Travel Team with a medical kit.
 The medical kits will be the responsibility of each Travel Team.
-If additional supplies are needed during the course of the year the cost should be borne by the Travel Team and included in their expenses.
+If additional supplies are needed during the year the cost will be the responsibility of the Travel Team and included in their expenses.
 At the end of the year, each Travel Team will be asked to turn the medical kits back to the Equipment Coordinator.
 DYHA will re-stock the medical kits for the next season.